Got Your First Raw Denim? The Only 10 Things You Actually Need to Know

 If you wash them more often, the lighter bits will blur into the darker bits instead of being “crisp” and defined, like sharp lines of white or electric blue.

-And while I’ve gone a good few dozen wears without washing, it’s best not to go, like, hundreds of wears without washing.
-Not only will the jeans eventually look yellower and greasier, and not only will the crotch wind up smelling like pee, but going ages without washing them degrades the fabric and the stitching.
+It’s best not to go, like, hundreds of wears without washing.
+Not only will the jeans eventually look yellower and greasier, and not only will the crotch wind up smelling like pee, but going ages without washing will degrade the fabric and the stitching.

 They won’t last as long, and durability is sort of the point of good denim.

-- Over time, lighter colored shoes and shirts will pick up dye from raw denim jeans and jackets, respectively — especially if it gets wet.
+- Over time, lighter colored shoes and shirts will pick up dye from raw denim jeans and jackets — especially if it gets wet

 If you’re new to wearing raw denim then you should know the dye can transfer outside of the washing machine as well.
-Dye is especially likely to transfer when your denim is new and when it’s wet.
+Dye is especially likely to transfer when your denim is new.

 Dye is especially likely to transfer when your denim is new and when it’s wet.

-4. How Often You Can Wear Raw Denim?
+5. How Often You Can Wear Raw Denim

-- If you hang it up between wears, it’ll air out and take longer to feel gross.
+- If you hang up your denim between wears, it’ll air out and take longer to feel musty.

 You really can wear your denim as often as you want.
 They’re not like boots, which seem very durable, but you’re not meant to wear the same pair every day because that won’t leave enough time for your foot humidity to air out.

 Denim can be worn as much as you like.
-That said, if you hang up your jeans or jacket between wears, they’ll air out a bit and be less likely to smell iffy and feel musty.
-Which, in turn, will make it easier to wear a lot.
+That said, if you hang up your jeans or jacket between wears, they’ll air out a bit and be less likely to smell iffy or feel musty.

 I almost forgot this, but it’s one of the reasons guys cuff their jeans, and it’s why some guys return denim jackets when they shouldn’t.